saidineshpola/saidineshpola/README.md

 - 👋 Hi, I’m @saidineshpola
 - 👀 I’m interested in ML,Mathmetics and new cutting edge technologies
 - 🌱 I’m currently learning Machine learning advanced topics
-- 💞️ I’m looking to collaborate on any intermediate level ML projects
+- 💞️ I’m looking to collaborate on any  ML or DL projects
 - 📫 How to reach me ...saidines12@gmail.com

 <!---